martin5709/Group83-MLOps-02476/reports/README.md

 A large struggle was keeping up with version control, this included not just which package to import and their versions but also ensuring everyone had access to dvc, wandb and so forth.

-Large amount of times were dedicated to connect different services which also was hard to debug and the debugging process itself was error prone, as machines sometimes tend to differ in subtle ways.
+A large amount of time was dedicated to connecting the different services together.
+These were also hard to debug, and the debugging process itself was error prone, since the machines sometimes differ in subtle ways.

 We also saw some problems in the subtlety between git and github when using the command line, e.g. some commands are not available just using git and the workflow of github took a while to setup.